Select Page

 5. Wipe the remainder of your baby’s face, as well as their neck and hands, then gently dry them with the towel.

 6. Remove their nappy and wash their bottom and genital area with clean cotton wool and warm water.
-Dry these areas carefully, including in between the folds of skin, and put on the clean nappy.
+Dry these areas carefully, including in between the folds of skin, and put on a clean nappy.

 *Take care not to leave your baby unattended on a changing table, bed, sofa etc.